 Since 2013, we have been planning, designing, engineering, and sourcing the development of a new line of ToughBuilt mobile devices and accessories to be used in the construction industry and by building enthusiasts.
-We are planning to have our mobile device products to our current global customer base.
+We are planning to have our mobile device products ready to market in 2024 at which time we intend to commence marketing and sell our mobile device products to our current global customer base.
 We believe that an increasing number of companies in the construction industry are requiring their employees to utilize mobile devices not just to communicate with others but to utilize the special apps that will allow the construction workers to do their job better and more efficiently.
-All of our mobile devices are designed and built in accordance with IP-68 and to a military standard level of durability.
+All of our mobile devices are designed and built-in accordance with IP-68 and to a military standard level of durability.